Moga, Punjab: Early history

+Raja Moga on-horseback.
+Detail from a coin.

 A theory states Moga was named after Moga of the Gill clan, who owned a jagir that was located on the present-day location of Moga city.
 The settlement of Moga (later a town and now a city) was established around 500-years-ago in around the late 15th or 16th century, as per one source.
 However, other sources date the establishment of Moga to a later period.
 According to the 2011 district census handbook for Moga district, the Wadan Gills, one of the twelve branches of the Gill Jats, were settled in the southern and western areas of the present-day district in around the early 17th century.
 However, a branch of the Sidhu Jats, known as the Brars, particularly the Sangar clan of the Brars, attacked the Gills and therefore the Gills settled further northward, establishing the settlements of Moga, Chhirak, and Chal.
 Peace was made between the antagonistic Gill and Sangar Jatts through a marital alliance, with a daughter of the Sangar Jatts being married to a Gill Jat, which improved the social-standing of the Brars in the area.
 Two sons were produced from this marriage: Vega and Moga.
 The settlement of Moga was named after the son Moga, born from a Wadan Gill father and Sangar Brar mother.

 However, there are variations to the same tale.
 A per another local dictum, the two brothers were named Moga Singh and Joga Singh.
 (Note: 'Moga Singh' is also known as 'Moga Gill'.)
 Joga Singh's successors established two different villages called Moga Mehla Singh and Moga Ajit Singh.
 The settlement of Moga was formed by combining these two villages together, with the village being divided into five pattis (meaning "part"), named after Moga Singh's sons: Chirag Patti, Sangali Patti, Ausang Patti, Bagha Patti, and Rupa Patti.